 Are you comfortable with your home address being publicly searchable?

-For professional image: Does a rural address work for enterprise clients?
+For professional image: Does a rural Elie address work for enterprise clients like Manitoba Hydro?

 Then Bob walked me through the submission.
 When I was uncertain about clientele descriptions, Bob drafted professional language: